Fast Finite Shearlet Transform: Fast Computation of the Finite Discrete Shearlet Transform

+The parameter \lstinline{shearletArg} can be used in both cases to provide the function handle (or function name as string) of an alternative auxiliary function, see also \lstinline{examples.m}.

-The application of other shearlet spectra is very straight forward.
+The usage of different shearlet spectra is straight forward.
 One the one hand one can simply compute them externally in the matrix \lstinline{Psi} and provide them as the parameter \lstinline{numOfScales}.
 On the other hand it is possible to provide an own function '\lstinline{myShearletSpect}' (with arbitrary name) with the function head

-that computes the spectrum \lstinline{Psi} for given (meshgrids) \lstinline{x} and \lstinline{y} for scalar scale \lstinline{a} and shear \lstinline{s} and (optional) parameter \lstinline{shearlet_arg}.
-For \lstinline{shearlet_arg='scaling'} it should return the scaling function.
+that computes the spectrum \lstinline{Psi} for given (meshgrids) \lstinline{x} and \lstinline{y} for scalar scale \lstinline{a} and shear \lstinline{s} and (optional) parameter \lstinline{shearletArg}.
+For \lstinline{scaling='scaling'} it should return the scaling function.
 To obtain a reasonable transform the shearlet should provide a Parseval frame.
 To check this just compute (and plot) \lstinline{sum(abs(Psi).^2,3)-1}.
-The values should be close to zero (see Fig. \ref{fig:frameTightness}).
-Call the shearlet transform with the new shearlet spectrum by setting the variable \lstinline{sherlet_spect} to \lstinline{myShearletSpect} or whatever you chose as the name of your shearlet function.
+The values should be close to zero (see Figure~\ref{fig:frameTightness}) and \lstinline{examples.m}.
+Call the shearlet transform with the new shearlet spectrum by setting the parameter \lstinline{sherletSpect} to \lstinline{@myShearletSpect} or whatever you chose as the name of your shearlet function.